-If any specification in this sub-section (9.2) is violated, the bridge will not be ranked for awards in any category.
+If any specification in this sub-section (9.2) is violated, the bridge will not be eligible for awards in any category, except for aesthetics.
 The bridge may be load tested at the head judge's discretion if that can be done safely within available time.

-- 9.2.1 The bridge shall have exactly two straight stringers, each of which is contiguous over the full length of the bridge so that decking can be placed on the tops of the stringers anywhere along the span.
+9.2.1 The bridge shall have exactly two stringers, each of which is contiguous.
+Stringers shall extend from inside each footing on the west end to inside each footing on the east end for the north and south sides of the bridge.
 Sections of the stringer may be part of members that serve other functions in the bridge.
-See the Bridge Elevation Diagram. - 9.2.2 The bridge shall provide access for safely placing 3'-6" wide decking and load along any point of the bridge. - 9.2.3 The decking shall not be attached or anchored to the bridge.
-This prohibition includes but is not limited to protrusions, irregularities, and textures that inhibit movement of decking relative to stringers. - 9.2.4 Decking shall not distort the bridge from its as-built condition. - 9.2.5 The bridge shall not be anchored or tied to the floor. - 9.2.6 Teams shall accept and bridges shall accommodate conditions at the competition site.
+See the Bridge Elevation Diagram.

+9.2.2 The bridge shall provide access for safely placing 3'-6" wide decking and load along any point between the interior most footings of the bridge.

+9.2.3 The decking shall not be attached or anchored to the bridge.
+This prohibition includes but is not limited to protrusions, irregularities, and textures that inhibit movement of decking relative to stringers.

+9.2.4 Decking shall not distort the bridge from its as-built condition when positioned for lateral and vertical load testing.

+9.2.5 The bridge shall not be anchored or tied to the floor.

+9.2.6 Teams shall accept and bridges shall accommodate conditions at the competition site.